TemaSaur/temasaur.github.io/README.md

-# Personal Website beta-2.0.2
+# Personal Website 2.0

-Just a website that I will use as my portfolio
+Just a website

 ### Technologies used
 - HTML